MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 Creating the new call queue may take some time, but you have successfully created a new custom call queue based on a resource account in your tenant.

-**Note:** Because this call queue shall have a custom greeting, you need to upload some wav file for demonstration purposes.
-In real-world scenario, you would record and prepare a greeting audio file and upload the audio file as shown in this task.
+**Note:** Because this call queue shall have a custom greeting, you need to upload some wav files for demonstration purposes.
+In a real-world scenario, you would record and prepare a greeting audio file and upload the audio file as shown in this task.

 #### Task 3 - Create an auto attendant

 As Teams admin, you were tasked to create an auto attendant with a transcribed welcome message that will respond to customers outside of office hours.
-As some of your employees work in different time zones, the auto attendant informs a caller that the subscriber is currently on vacation and to call another person in the organization.
-Furthermore, the auto attendant informs callers about business hours.
+As some of your employees work in different time zones, the auto-attendant informs a caller that the subscriber is currently on vacation and to call another person in the organization.
+Furthermore, the auto-attendant informs callers about business hours.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.